-English subtitles are available via "CC" in the video (bottom right).
-The content of this documentary is not suitable for children
+English subtitles available via "CC" (bottom right).

 About Pari Ibrahim

 Pari Ibrahim, a Yezidi young woman from the Kurdistan region of Iraq, lives in the Netherlands.
 When she was just 25 years-old, she saw what ISIS had done to her people.
 She was a law student working at the library, but she felt her whole world fell apart.
 She quit her job and education so that she could focus on helping her people.
 ISIS took 19 girls in her extended family.
 All of them had been raped by different men, sold and traded.
 Two of these girls returned devoid of expression.
 Seeing their suffering wasn’t enough.
 Pari founded the Free Yezidi Foundation and proved to herself that one person can make a change.
 Pari built the organization from the ground up.
 The organization even raised $120,000 from Gucci’s Chime for Change, from which they created four projects: a children’s center, a women’s center in the camp, hiring post-trauma experts in Kurdistan to train local practitioners, and advocacy.
 Pari and the Free Yezidi Foundation raise awareness of the genocide and the women and girls who are still in ISIS captivity.
 The Free Yezidi Foundation has been invited by the House of Lords and the Security Council of the United Nations.
 Many speeches by The Free Yezidi Foundation can be found on their website.
 Pari remains the Executive Director of the Free Yezidi Foundation to this day.
 What is most important to Pari is that the story of these women and girls are shared, so the women who are still trapped can be rescued.
 Governments are already forgetting the plight of the Yezidi women and girls.